NithinU2802/CollegeWebsite/College/README.md

-# WebSite for College With Modern Tool...!
+# WebSite for College Using Laravel PHP FrameWork...!